TornikeKhutsishvili/TornikeKhutsishvili/README.md

 # Hi there 👋, I'm Tornike

 ### About Me
-I am a motivated Junior Front-End Developer specializing in Angular (v19+) and React.
+I am a motivated Fullstack Developer specializing in Angular & React, and Python (Flask).
 I am passionate about creating **innovative, user-centered, and responsive web applications** with a strong focus on **UI/UX, accessibility, and maintainable code**.

 Driven by a desire to deepen my knowledge and apply best practices, I consistently explore **modern front-end technologies**, optimize workflows with Git & GitHub, and collaborate effectively in both individual and team projects.
 My goal is to transform **theoretical knowledge into practical, impactful experiences** that make web applications visually appealing, functional, and accessible.